Follow this link for pdf of Pier St & Abingdon St map

 The building was converted to a play centre for a period in the late 20th Century before being turned into a cafe.

 In the picture above Primrose Cottage is visible on the right.
 The building beyond that was at one time Burnham Garden Centre as can be seen in the pictures below taken shortly before its closure in the early 21st century.

-The next picture shows a Cub Scout an Brownie parade crossing Pier St. before the construction of the supermarket building.
+The next picture shows a Cub Scout and Brownie parade crossing Pier St. before the construction of the supermarket building.
 The picture is dated 1982.
 The British Legion building can be seen in the background.

 The picture below shows the beginning of the construction of the supermarket building which was done under the ‘Gateway’ company banner but rebranded on opening as the first ‘Somerfield’ store in the country in 1990.
 It appears that the Scouts may have been having table-top sale.